SpaceX Shareholders Approve 5-for-1 Stock Split as $2 Trillion IPO Nears

 How the IPO timeline is shaping up

 SpaceX has filed initial paperwork confidentially, multiple sources indicate, with public disclosure expected within days.
 AP News reported that the filing process has begun, a step that would make Musk a trillionaire on paper given his estimated ownership stake.
-Reuters and SpaceNews both confirmed the company has moved into formal IPO preparation, with SpaceNews characterizing it as a "big bang" listing that could rewrite valuation records for private space companies.
+Reuters and SpaceNews both confirmed the company has moved into formal IPO preparation, with SpaceNews characterizing it as a "big bang" listing that could redefine private-market-to-public transitions.

 Key Points

-SpaceX shareholders approved a 5-for-1 stock split to lower per-share prices ahead of the company's IPO.
+SpaceX shareholders approved a 5-for-1 stock split to lower per-share price ahead of public marketing expected to begin June 4

 Questions Answered